STY1001/STY1001/README.md

 ## 💻 STY1001.exe
 ### 🌍 [My Website: STY1001.fr (in French)](https://sty1001.fr/)

-#### 👋 Hi, I'm STY1001 and I'm 16 years old
+#### 👋 Hi, I'm STY1001 and I'm 17 years old
-#### ⌚ The most of my free time, I'm on my computer💻 to develop software💾, customize🛠️ some things💻📱 or play games🕹️ (Minecraft, NieR:Automata, Roblox, OSU!, Genshin Impact and more)
+#### ⌚ The most of my free time, I'm on my computer💻 to develop software💾, customize🛠️ some things💻📱 or play games🕹️ (Minecraft, Roblox, OSU! and more)
 #### 🛠️ My biggest project is Unowhy Tools
 #### ⌨️ My prefered dev language is C# (and XAML btw)